core-wg/senml-spec/media-crypto-req/draft-ismail-avtcore-sec-media-req-00.md

 - Extension Header (ExtHDR): The media switch is likely modify this field either to change its value or to delete it completely

-Requirments
+Requirements
 ===========

 TODO

 The following are the security solution requirements for media switches that enable media privacy to be maintained across participants.

-1- Solution needs to maintain all current SRTP security properties.
+1. Solution needs to maintain all current SRTP security properties.

-2- Solution need to extend replay attacks protection to cover cross-participants replay prevention.
+2. Solution need to extend replay attacks protection to cover cross-participants replay prevention.
 Packets sent between the media switch and participant A cannot be retransmitted to participant B undetected.

-3- Keys used for encryption and authentication of RTP payloads and other information deemed unsuitable for accessibility by the media switching infrastructure must not be generated by or accessible to the switching infrsatructure.
+3. Keys used for encryption and authentication of RTP payloads and other information deemed unsuitable for accessibility by the media switching infrastructure must not be generated by or accessible to the switching infrastructure.

-4- The media switching infrastructure must be capable, if authorized, of changing any part of an RTP header except for the RTP sequence number and SSRC.
+4. The media switching infrastructure must be capable, if authorized, of changing any part of an RTP header except for the RTP sequence number and SSRC.
 This in turn mandates that the switching infrastructure must have access to the keys used for the authentication of RTP header fields other than SSRC and RTP sequence number when a proper authorization is in place.

-5- The above two requirements mandate a split key and split authentication model for SRTP.
+5. The above two requirements mandate a split key and split authentication model for SRTP.
 Instead of the current single SRTP master key, this document requires two independent SRTP master keys.
 The first is an end to end key that is used for the encryption of the RTP payload and other information requiring end to end encryption.
 The end to end key is also used for the authentication of the RTP payload, the RTP sequence number and SSRC as well as any other information requiring end to end authentication .
 The second key is hop by hop key used for the authentication of RTP header fields that might be modified by the switch as well as any other information requiring hop by hop authentication (e.g. RTCP packet authentication).
 The hop by hop key can also be used for encryption of information that the switch is authorized to access and modify such as encrypted RTCP packets. {include a split key-authentication model utilization diagram)